fimiak/ionstate/README.md

-A daily news tracker focused on a selection of the world's Presidents and Prime Ministers.
+A daily news tracker written in ReactJS.

 Bootstrapped using create-react-app.